 - Combine your dry ingredients together.
 Leave the flax egg and the pecans to the side for the moment.
 Add your wet ingredients to the dry.

 - Next, add the flax egg, mix until thoroughly combined, then toss in the pecans.

-- I divided the dough into golf sized balls, using slightly wet hands as the dough can get sticky.
-Place on lined baking sheet.
+- I divided the dough into golf-sized balls, using slightly wet hands as the dough can get sticky.
+Place on a lined baking sheet.